sandoche/LearningLab-website/README.md

 ## Todo
 - [x] Reduce size of icons
 - [x] Change photo to icon
-- [ ] Add section with the current project and the resources
+- [x] Add section with the current project and the resources
+- [ ] Change three firsts backgrounds
 - [ ] Fix icon problem
-- [ ] Change two firsts backgrounds

 - [ ] Change text to explain the mailing concept (Redesign this part, what is the call to action?)
 - [ ] Put more detail in the modal